 If you want to reduce the level of arsenic in your water, then there are short-term and long-term methods that you can follow.
 For the meantime, you can resolve to purchasing bottled water for cooking and drinking as a means of short-term solution for your arsenic problem.

 If the arsenic level in your home is above 5µg/L, it’s recommended that you switch your connection to a public water system.
 But in most areas, this kind of solution is not cost-effective.

-You can replace your well if you want but the local geology and sources wouldn’t suggest that drilling a new one can really remove arsenic in your water and increase its quality.
-But if water system connection is not available in your community, then water treatment systems can be installed in your home as an alternative.
+You can replace your well if you want but the local geology and sources wouldn’t suggest that drilling a new one can remove arsenic in your water and increase its quality.
+But if the water system connection is not available in your community, then water treatment systems can be installed in your home as an alternative.

 Here are the two types of arsenic removal that you can use: